cvidhyac/learn-python/README.md

 * Remove duplicates from a list
 * How to skip count in a list?
 * What is the difference between sequence-controlled iteration and sentinel controlled iteration?
+* Explain how tuple unpacking works? when is it useful? (hint: see [gcd-with-tuple-unpacking](practice/greatest-common-divisor.py))

 Recollection questions-